 Machu Picchu Worksheet & Fun Facts for Kids

-Interesting facts about Machu Picchu for kids
+Machu Picchu facts for kids

 1. Machu Picchu is an ancient Incan city located high up in the Andes Mountains of Peru.
 It was built around 600 years ago but remained hidden from the outside world until it was rediscovered in 1911.